 - Make sure the company's Crunchbase, Medium, and LinkedIn, and similar profiles all mention the charitable work by referring to content about the company developed by the charitable organization (point 2.2 above).

 These measures seem self-serving because... well, they sometimes are.
 But keep in mind that the company is not the only entity benefiting from CSR.
 The charity gets something, employees feel a sense of pride, the community around the organization will appreciate it too.
-The company providing support will have additional positive online content about their social responsibility.
+The company providing support will have additional positive online content about its social responsibility.

 ROI in CSR doesn't need to hobble the initiative, instead, consider the intangible asset that is corporate reputation to be a benefactor as well.